 We use a thick mailing tube to ship our L6 swords to prevent any damage to the blade and fixtures.
 The swords are put in a cotton or silk sword bag, then wrapped using a 3/16-inch bubble wrap sheet and put in a mailing tube.
 The tube is sealed at both ends with plastic plugs and taped multiple times to prevent it from opening during the transfer.
 Several fragile stickers are placed on the tube to caution the couriers.
 We tested the integrity of the package by dropping it from a 7-feet height and the content did not suffer any damage.

 FedEx is generally very reliable.
 However, our experience shows that about 0.5% of the shipments (1 in 200) gets damaged, lost, or stolen during shipment.
 For your peace of mind, you can purchase the insurance.
 But if you would rather take the chance, then do not purchase the insurance.

 Yes.
 Some of our customers ask this question because of the sword ban in UK.
 The ban is applied to "cheap imitation samurai swords from China"; however, our products are considered as collector's items and the sword ban does not apply to our products.
 We have successfully shipped products to customers in UK since the ban came into effect.
 If you do not receive the sword, we will send you a full refund, so there is no risk for you in ordering our products to UK.

+Customers are responsible for paying customs duty/sales taxes.
 Whereas we can accommodate the customers' requests, please keep in mind that what is written on the invoice is the maximum insurance protection we can purchase/claim in case of damage or loss.
 So, if any shipping problem occurs, you will not be able to receive much compensation for it.